DennisSheets/liftoff-assignments/P2-Project_Outline/README.md

 # Technologies
-Java
+- Java
-React
+- React
-MySQL
+- MySQL

 # What I'll Have to Learn
-Our frontend team members would like to get away from Thymeleaf and start using React.
-Not only will some of us need to learn React, but we will also need to learn how to connect React with Java and what that means to MySQL.
+- [ ] Our frontend team members would like to get away from Thymeleaf and start using React.
+Not only will some of us need to learn React.
+- [ ] We will also need to learn how to connect React with Java and what that means to MySQL.
-We plan to host this site, so we need to determine an appropriate host, how to generate the appropriate files to upload to the host, and how to configure the host.
+- [ ] We plan to host this site, so we need to determine an appropriate host, how to generate the appropriate files to upload to the host, and how to configure the host.
-We need to learn the fundamentals of utilizing a RESTful API in Java, specifically the Google Maps API and an undetermined news source.
+- [ ] We need to learn the fundamentals of utilizing a RESTful API in Java, specifically the Google Maps API and an undetermined news source.

 # Project Tracker
 https://trello.com/b/scrGqFqr/liftoffaug2021b